A Priceless Gift

-If your Veterinary Practice would like more information about being involved in the Veterinary Education Pet Gifting Programme, please click here to access our sign up form and our Veterinary Operations Manager will be in touch with next steps.
+If your Veterinary Practice would like more information about being involved in the Veterinary Education Pet Gifting Programme, please click here to access our sign up form and a member of our team will be in touch with next steps.

 How does being involved make a difference?

 We are fortunate in the UK to have some of the world’s best trained veterinary professionals to care for our pets.
 However it is vital that these vets receive ongoing training so that they can continually learn new medical and surgical techniques.
 In this way they can provide the very best of care for our pets.
 Providing your pet’s body to help in veterinary education could help save a pet’s life in the future.